berty/weshnet/docs/apis/protocoltypes.md

 ### AccountContactRequestEnqueued
-This event should be followed by an AccountGroupJoined event This event should be followed by a GroupAddMemberDevice event within the AccountGroup This event should be followed by a GroupAddDeviceSecret event within the AccountGroup AccountContactRequestEnqueued indicates that the account will attempt to send a contact request when a matching peer is discovered
+This event should be followed by an AccountGroupJoined event This event should be followed by a GroupAddMemberDevice event within the AccountGroup This event should be followed by a GroupAddDeviceChainKey event within the AccountGroup AccountContactRequestEnqueued indicates that the account will attempt to send a contact request when a matching peer is discovered

 | Field | Type | Label | Description |